 - Vomit Indiscretion Shot: Sylvie Brett is rather graphically splattered with a crack addict's stomach contents and it takes her a few scenes before she can get cleaned up.

 - We Hardly Knew Ye: Darden dies in the first two minutes of the pilot.

-- What Happened to the Mouse?: There's little or no follow-up on the victims beyond the rest of the episode.
+- What Happened to the Mouse?: There's little or no follow-up on the victims beyond the rest of the episode, although the firefighters might occasionally check in on a child they rescued.
 In the pilot, Shay comments on this and says the only way to deal with the job is to move onto the next accident, and not reflect or look back.
 Slightly averted with Casey and the teen who was crippled by Voight's son.